fvwmorg/fvwmorg.github.io/Wiki/Irc/HashFvwmFAQ/index.md

 (The list gets longer and longer...)

-You can also ask in #freenode, if none of the above people respond to you.
+You can also ask in #libera, if none of the above people respond to you.

 ## Who is Wombat?